abishekmuthian/hntoebook/README.md

 #### Send HN item to Kindle
 Individuals HN item (Story or Comment) can be sent to the e-book reader.

-#### Filter
+#### Category Filter
-Filtering keywords is not implemented as it requires python server for classifier.
+Filtering is not implemented as it requires python server for classifier with large sized models.
 If there's enough interest for the feature then I will include it in the project.

 #### Misc
 No web server, Relational database, Concurrency etc. as there's no need for user accounts or subscriptions.

+### Troubleshooting

+#### Errors with mobiPath
+Make sure that the path for .mobi files on E-Reader ends with a trailing slash / .

+#### Database errors
+Delete the db folder and start again.
+If you were using < v0.0.3 and upgraded to v0.0.3 then the db folder needs to be deleted regardless of any error as v0.0.3 uses new database.

 ### License